3.A.1 The ATP-binding Cassette (ABC) Superfamily

 Canonical ABC importers play important roles in cell integrity, environmental stresses, cell-to-cell communication, cell differentiation and pathogenicity.
 An ABC sub-superfamily of micronutrient importers, the 'energy-coupling factor' (ECF) transporters, use ABC ATPases.
 Fundamental differences between tranditional ABC and ECF porters include the modular architecture and the independence of ECF systems of extracytoplasmic solute-binding proteins.
 Eitinger et al. (2011) review the roles of both types of transporters in diverse physiological processes including pathogenesis.
 They also point out the differences and similarities in modular assembly and their traits.

 The uptake porters of the ABC superfamily and of the vitamin/small molecule transporters described by Rodionov et al., 2009 are homologous to the porters in the VUT family (2.A.88).
-In fact, our studies indicated that all uptake porters of the ABC superfamily are of the ABC2 type.
+In fact, studies indicated that all uptake porters of the ABC superfamily are of the ABC2 type (Zheng et al. 2013).
 When evidence suggests that homologous membrane transport proteins of the ABC2 type couple transport to ATP hydrolysis using a homologue of the ABC-type ATPases, we list these proteins in the ABC superfamily.
 If there is no such evidence, (e.g., experimental evidence and the occurrence of the gene for the membrane transporter protein is in an operon that lacks the ATPase and auxillary subunit) then the porter is placed into family 2.A.88.

 Ter Beek et al. (2011) have determined the subunit stoichiometry and functional unit of the energy coupling factor (ECF)-type of ABC transporters (Rodionov et al., 2009).
 ECF transporters consist of a conserved energizing module (two peripheral ATPases and the integral membrane protein EcfT) and an integral membrane protein responsible for substrate specificity (S-component).
 S-components for different substrates may associate with the same energizing module.
 The energizing module from Lactococcus lactis has been shown to form stable complexes with each of the eight predicted S-components found in this organism.
 Using light scattering, EcfT, the two ATPases (EcfA and EcfA'), and the S-component were found to be present in a stoichiometric 1:1:1:1 ratio.
 The complexes were reconstituted in proteoliposomes and shown to mediate ATP-dependent transport.
 ECF-type transporters are the smallest known ABC transporters.